lukso-network/docs/docs/standards/access-control/lsp14-ownable-2-step.md

 #### Accept Ownership Hooks

 These hooks are designed to _notify the previous and new owner_ when ownership of the contract has been fully transferred.
 One hook notifies the previous owner and the second one notifies the new owner.
-Each hook is executed whenever the _new owner confirms the process of tranferring ownership_.
+Each hook is executed whenever the _new owner confirms the process of transferring ownership_.

 - The hook that notifies the previous owner is only executed if the previous owner is a contract that **implements LSP1**.
 - The hook that notifies the new owner is only executed if the new owner is a contract that **implements LSP1**.